SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 What is the best way to get there?

 You can take one of two Muir Woods shuttles, drive, or go on one of three unique guided tours.
-I've taken all of these options to help provide you with the best tips for each one.
+I've tried all of these options to help provide you with the best tips for each one.

 Most of these transit options require that you pre-book and pay in advance.
 Some include an entrance ticket into the park, and others require that you pay when you enter.